Last updated on February 26, 2026

 Anowon, the Ruin Thief | Illustration by Magali Villeneuve

 That wraps up everything I’ve got for you today!
 Dimir is one of my favorite color combos in all of Magic.
-I just love the playstyle of stealing things, drawing cards, and countering spells.
+I just love the playstyle in which you steal things, counter spells and combine blue and black card draw.
 What’s not to love?

 What did you think of the rankings and decklist?
 Are there any changes you’d make to either?
 Were there any commanders you wish I would’ve included, or possibly excluded?
 Let me know in the comments below or over in the official Draftsim Discord.